 - You have a network primary care provider (a PCP) who is providing and overseeing your care.
-As a member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter). - o In most situations, your network PCP must give you approval in advance before you can use other providers in the plan's network, such as specialists, hospitals, skilled nursing facilities, or home health care agencies.
-This is called giving you a "referral."
-For more information about this, see Section 2.3 of this chapter. - Referrals from your PCP are not required for emergency care or urgently needed services.
-There are also some other kinds of care you can get without having approval in advance from your PCP (for more information about this, see Section 2.2 of this chapter). - You may receive your care from a network provider, like when you get a referral from your PCP to see a network specialist.
+As a member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter). - You do not need a referral from your PCP to see a network specialist, or to receive urgent and emergency care services.
+However, your PCP may still want to recommend an appropriate network specialist for your medical condition and provide follow-up health care as needed.
+For coordination of care, it is recommended that you notify your PCP when you want to see a network specialist. - You may receive your care from a network provider.
 (For more information about this, see Section 2 in this chapter.)
-On the other hand, you may choose to use your plan's Point-of-Service (POS) option to see a network specialist without a referral.
 You may also use your POS option to see an out-of-network provider (a provider who is not part of our plan's network) for most covered services.
 Out-of-network providers must be Medicare certified.
 Except in limited circumstances, services from Medicare-excluded or Medicare-opt-out providers are not covered by our plan.
 Keep in mind that prior authorization rules may still apply for services received using your POS option.
-Also, the care you receive from an out-of-network provider, or a network specialist without a referral, may cost more.
-Here are three exceptions: - The plan covers emergency care or urgently needed services that you get from an out-of-network provider.
-For more information about this, and to see what emergency or urgently needed services means, see Section 2 in this chapter. - o If you need medical care that Medicare requires our plan to cover but there are no specialists in our network that provide this care, you can get this care from an out-of-network provider at the same cost sharing you normally pay in-network.
+Also, the care you receive from an out-of-network provider, may cost more.
+Here are three exceptions: - O The plan covers emergency care or urgently needed services that you get from an out-of-network provider.
+For more information about this, and to see what emergency or urgently needed services means, see Section 3 in this chapter. - o If you need medical care that Medicare requires our plan to cover but there are no specialists in our network that provide this care, you can get this care from an out-of-network provider at the same cost sharing you normally pay in-network.
 Authorization should be obtained from the plan prior to seeking care.
 If authorization is received in this situation, you will pay the same as you would pay if you got the care from a network provider.
 If services are not authorized, you would be using your POS option.
 For information about getting approval to see an out-of-network doctor, see Section 2.4 in this chapter. - O The plan covers kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area or when your provider for this service is temporarily unavailable or inaccessible.
 The cost sharing you pay the plan for dialysis can never exceed the cost sharing in Original Medicare.
 If you are outside the plan's service area and obtain the dialysis from a provider that is outside the plan's network, your cost sharing cannot exceed the cost sharing you pay in-network.
 However, if your usual in-network provider for dialysis is temporarily unavailable and you choose to obtain services inside the service area from a provider outside the plan's network, the cost sharing for the dialysis may be higher.